nscherf/Machine-learning-lectures/slides-new.md

 ## AI: a long history

-> The Analytical Engine has no pretensions whatever to originate anything.
-It can do whatever we know how to order it to perform... --- Ada Lovelace 1843
+- *The Analytical Engine has no pretensions whatever to originate anything.
+It can do whatever we know how to order it to perform...* --- Ada Lovelace 1843

-- The Imitation Game - Alan Turing "Computing Machinery and Intelligence", 1950
+- The Imitation Game - Alan Turing "Computing Machinery and Intelligence".
+Mind.
+1950

 ----